 Day Tours from London to Oxford

-For example, this full-day tour is a great choice and it also includes stops in some of the charming villages in the Cotswolds – not far from Oxford itself.
+For example, this full-day tour or this full-day tour are great choices and they also include stops in some of the charming villages in the Cotswolds – not far from Oxford itself.
 So you get to explore more of England!
-You can also book this full-day tour on Viator.

 Another great option is this guided tour which also includes stops in both Oxford and some charming Cotswolds villages.